osmfoundation/ewg_bidding/projects/triaging_help_in_id_development_and_improving_id_tagging_schema/proposal_2.md

 I am attempting to get funding for the same purpose from nlnet, with proposal submitted in late 2025.

-If it would be succesful then I would use up both, but obviously given time would be used for one of the, not both at the same time.
+If it would be succesful then I would use up both, but obviously given time would be used for one of them, not both at the same time.

 ## Proposal history